The Order of Franciscan Penitents

 Friar's Footnotes by Fr.
 John Prenger, OFP

-Noon Tuesday Eucharist (March 11), Fr.
-John presiding
+Noon Tuesday Eucharist (July 29), Fr.
+Jim presiding

 SAYINGS OF THE SAINTS